nhonvo/fresher-management-system/README.md

    1. Allow for easy creation of classes.
    2. Allow trainers or administrators to add details such as class name, description, and training plan.
    // include program table.
+   // TODO: Add author only role trainer allow use this endpoint.
 2. Progress Tracking
    1. Have the ability to track progress and provide analytics on class performance.
+MR. DO KU TO(assign)
    // score feature. getStudent of class sort by ???. ***.
+   // include table test and syllabus get "he so" of test and caculate the score. (caculate by 5 fields in syllabus)
    2. Allow trainers or administrators to view the progress of each student in the class through a dashboard or report.
    /// optional. (đang ơ ngay bn, tong bn, list student và diem hien tai)

 ## Student

 1. Progress Tracking
-   1. Have the ability to track student progress through each training plan.  - same 2
+   1. Have the ability to track student progress through each training plan.
+   GET /student/:id/progress (id of student) return student and list training plan of student.

    2. Allow trainers and administrators to view the progress of each student through a dashboard or report.
    3. Have the ability to send automated notifications to students, trainers, or administrators when a training plan is completed or when a student is falling behind.// optional hangfire.
 2. Performance Analytics